jovotech/jovo-framework/jovo-platforms/jovo-platform-googleassistantconv/README.md

 > For a general understanding of the Jovo Language Model, check out the [platform-independent docs](https://www.jovo.tech/docs/model).

 You can add a `googleAssistant` object at the root of the Jovo Language Model to add Google Assistant specific stuff using their original syntax.
-While building, it will be merged with the platform-independent stuff:
+While building, it will be merged with the platform-independent configuration:

 ```js
 "googleAssistant": {